Naylor hits into triple play, makes key E, Reds edge Indians

 Pinch-hitter Tyler Stephenson’s single in the 10th won it.

 Naylor had a chance to boost Cleveland’s one-run lead in the eighth when he came up with runners at the corners with no outs.
-He hit a liner to first baseman Joey Votto, who tagged Franmil Reyes as he tried to dive back into the bag and then threw to third to double off Eddie Rosario.
+He hit a liner to first baseman Joey Votto, who tagged Franmil Reyes as he tried to dive back into the bag and then threw to third to double off Eddie Rosario, who took off because he thought the ball hit the ground and had already crossed the plate.

+“We got the break and we made the most of it, and we came back and won,” Reds manager David Bell said.
+“It definitely could have been a different game if they score a run or two there.”

 Pitching with a 2-1 lead, Cleveland closer Emmanuel Clase was pumping in 100 mph fastballs and retired the first two batters in the bottom of the ninth.
 Max Schrock then hit a grounder through Naylor for a two-base error and Jesse Winker followed with an RBI single.